dhoyle/splicedocs-jekyll/pages/CmdLineReference/Using/ScriptingTheCLI.md

 ---
-title: Scripting the splice&gt; Command Line Interpreter
+title: Scripting the Splice Machine Command Line Interface
 summary: Walks you through scripting a set of commands to submit to the splice&gt; command line interpreter.
 keywords: scripting cli
 toc: false